DevEnv-94/logging_project/README.md

 Anomalies

-* Count request to sites was stably ~160-170 records per day in January, then in February grew up to ~ 500 request per day, dropped sharply around mid-March to ~330 request per day and again in April grew up to ~500 request per day and was satbly all to the last day of historical data.
-But Count of working containers and containers logs grew steadily all the time.
+* In January, the count of requests to sites was consistently around 160-170 records per day.
+However, in February, the count increased to around 500 requests per day, before dropping sharply to around 330 requests per day in mid-March.
+The count then rose again to around 500 requests per day in April, remaining stable until the end of the historical data.
+While the count of requests to sites fluctuated, the count of working containers and container logs increased steadily throughout the period.
+The count of container logs also saw a sharp drop on the last day of historical data, while the count of working containers and requests to sites remained stable.

-* Working containers per day and containers logs increased only in the first half of each month.

-* The last day of historical data count of containers logs was dropped sharply 4 times, but working containers and request to sites this day was stable.